NeilBaner/cs3237-group20-project/README.md

 ---

-## License
-This project is licensed under the MIT License.

----

 ## Acknowledgments
 - Developed as part of CS3237 Introduction to Internet of Things.
+- Guidance provided by Prof. Boyd Anderson
-- Contributions by Team 20: Marcus Ng, Marcus Tan, Mooi Suet Yeng, Neil Banerjee, and Shreyas Kumar.
+- Project-Team: Marcus Ng, Marcus Tan, Mooi Suet Yeng, Neil Banerjee, and Shreyas Kumar.

 ---